 Contact the Administrative Policy Review Committee.

-Policy Review Committee
+Education Policy Committee

-The Policy Review Committee is a standing committee of Education Council and reviews college policies to provide advice on matters related to policy development and to provide a forum for regular policy review.
+The Education Policy Committee is a standing committee of Education Council and reviews college policies to provide advice on matters related to policy development and to provide a forum for regular policy review.
 The policies approved by Education Council are distributed to the college community through the President’s Office.
 Education Council is an internal governance body of Selkirk College, as required by the College and Institute Act, that considers curriculum and educational policies relating to students, standards, planning and operations.

-Contact the Policy Review Committee.
+Contact the Education Policy Committee.

 Renewing or Creating a Policy